Loyalsock Trail: Route

 The Loyalsock Trail is traditionally described from west to east.
 The trail begins at a trailhead on PA Route 87, about 10 miles north of Montoursville, Lycoming County, and immediately climbs to the top of the Allegheny Plateau, passing a prominent rock formation called Sock Rock on the way up.
 At 6.7 miles the trail reaches a high point on top of Smiths Knob.
 The trail then descends a bit but remains in high plateau areas for a significant distance.

 Starting at 13.1 miles, the trail descends steeply along Hessler Run but then climbs to the top of the plateau again.
 At 18.3 miles the trail passes above the small Highland Lake then turns to the north and enters Sullivan County.
 At 19.9 miles the trail reaches its highest point just north of the county line.
 The trail then descends into a rugged canyon formed by Ogdonia Run, and at 23.3 miles passes a side trail that leads a short distance to Angel Falls, which at 80 feet tall is the highest waterfall in the region.

 Starting at 25.0 miles, the trail becomes particularly rugged as it skirts High Knob and then climbs in and out of several different side canyons formed by tributaries of Loyalsock Creek.
 This area includes numerous vistas.
 At 34.9 miles the trail uses a ladder to tackle a short cliff; this is the only such feature on any major hiking trail in Pennsylvania.
 The trail then continues in and out of various side canyons, with numerous waterfalls in the low areas and vistas in the high areas, until descending toward Loyalsock Creek and crossing PA Route 154 at 45.9 miles.

 The trail then passes through Worlds End State Park, crossing Loyalsock Creek via a park road bridge, and rises to the top of the Allegheny Plateau again while curving back to the east.
 At 53.3 miles the trail begins a walk alongside the large Sones Pond, and about a mile later begins another steep descent toward Loyalsock Creek.
 At 55.3 miles the trail uses an old iron road bridge to cross the creek again.
 The trail rises part of the way up a ridge above the creek, but then descends back to the creek and passes the Haystacks rock formation in the middle of the creek at 57.2 miles.
-The trail is within sight of the creek for most of the rest of its distance, and ends at Meade Road after 59.2 miles.
+The trail is within sight of the creek for most of the rest of its distance, and ends at Mead Road after 59.2 miles.
 This trailhead is a short distance from US Route 220.